 In addition, women can testify in monetary issues and cases in which a single witness is sufficient, along with the halakhic status regarding issues of kashrut, separating hallah, checking for hametz, and menstrual purity and impurity.
 The exclusion of women from testifying in court cases where only two male witnesses are accepted is treated as an apodictic statement, existing without explanation or contextualization.
 There are also many exceptions to the rule.

-Deborah, Judge and Prophetess
+Deborah: Judge and Prophetess

 The judge and prophetess Deborah served as an ancient precedent for a wise woman’s ability to act as both a political and religious authority, posing a challenge to the later disqualification of women as rabbinic court judges (or rabbis).